remo-help/bag-of-character-embedding/index.md

 In order to run the evaluation/classifier, you will need python3 and the following packages for python:
 - numpy
 - sklearn

+### Other Administrativa:
+GloVe is published under Apache License, Version 2.0 This tutorial uses GloVe v1.2 which can be found [here](https://github.com/stanfordnlp/GloVe)